CristanchoLina/DRAAnimalMetapop/README.md

       As well as the notebook on their generation.
     - The vaccination_functions.py script gathers the main functions used in the generation of the simulated epidemic under vaccination allocation
     - percolation_vaccendemic.py is the script that generates the percolation experiments for vaccination according to a given combination of scoring function - b_fix, in the endemic scenario.
-    - **launcher_percolation_vaccendemic.py** is the script that generates 50 runs of percolation experiments for vaccination in the endemic scenario, for a given $SLURM_ARRAY_TASK_ID (which indicates the scoring-b_fix combination according to the score_budget_list folder).
+    - **launcher_percolation_vaccendemic.sh** script shell that generates 50 runs of percolation_vaccendemic.py, for a given $SLURM_ARRAY_TASK_ID (which indicates the scoring-b_fix combination according to the score_budget_list folder).
-    - percolation_vacc_endemic_data: folder that will contain simulated data once the launcher_percolation_vaccendemic.py is run.
+    - percolation_vacc_endemic_data: folder that will contain simulated data once the launcher_percolation_vaccendemic.sh is run.

 - The treatment folder, contains: